dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryHints.md

 </tbody>
 </table>

-This example shows proper placement of the hint and semicolon when the hint is at the end of statement:
+### Hint at the End of a Line

+Hints __MUST ALWAYS__ be at the end of a line, followed by a newline character; if the hint ends your command, you need to add the terminating `;` on the next line.
+For example:

 ```
-SELECT * FROM my_table --splice-properties index=my_index;
+splice> SELECT * FROM my_table --splice-properties index=my_index
+> ;
 ```
 {: .Example }

-If your command is broken into multiple lines, you still must add the hints at the end of the line, and you can add hints at the ends of multiple lines; for example:
+You can apply hints to multiple tables or `FROM` clauses in a command.
+Put each hint at the end of a line, as shown here:

 ```
 SELECT * FROM my_table_1 --splice-properties index=my_index